robalexclark/SilveR/README.md

 ## Built With

 * [.net Core](https://dotnet.microsoft.com/download) - The web framework used
+* [electron.net](https://github.com/ElectronNET/Electron.NET) - Hosts in local web app as a desktop applicaton
 * [sqllite](https://www.nuget.org/packages/Microsoft.Data.Sqlite.Core/) - Local data storage of data files and analyses
 * [R](https://www.r-project.org/) - The R system for statistical analysis, powered by R script files

 ## Ongoing and Future Development

 1) Finialise the migration of stats modules from InVivoStat (in progress)
-2) Provide "wrapper" for Windows and MacOS to host application and provide browser (e.g. electron or chromely).
-3) Develop installer for Windows and MacOS
-4) Clean up interface and provide more "helper text" where necessary
-5) Port to .net core 3.x and Blazor/razor components when these are released
+2) Port to .net core 3.x and Blazor/razor components when these are released
+3) Investigate further modules for development

 ## Contributing or Issues

 If you would like to contribute or find an issue with the system then please raise an issue ticket.
-I'm happy to help developers write modules for the system as long as the statistical methodology is reasonbly mainstream.
+I'm happy to help developers write modules for the main branch of the system as long as the statistical methodology is reasonably mainstream.

 ## License